Three Piano Sonatas, WoO 47 (Beethoven): Overview

 Like Mozart's, Beethoven's musical talent was recognized at a young age, and these three piano sonatas give an early glimpse of the composer's abilities, as well as his boldness.
 Beethoven was writing in a form usually attempted by older, more mature composers, as the sonata was a cornerstone of Classical piano literature.
 Since they were written at such an early age (and Beethoven himself did not assign them opus numbers), the works have historically been omitted from the canon of Beethoven's piano sonatas.
 However, Barry Cooper included the trio in his critical edition of the sonatas created for ABRSM, arguing that "A complete edition has to be complete, and if you ignore early works, you don't show the longer trajectory of the composer's development."
 The inclusion of these three works raises Beethoven's total number of piano sonatas from 32 to 35.

 The sonatas

 No. 1 in E major

+The second theme of the first movement closely resembles part of the first, so that in the recapitulation the first theme can be omitted entirely without its absence being noticed.
+One of the main characteristics of Beethoven's thought is evident in this sonata: the development of a multitude of contrasting motifs and characters from a basic cell.
+The liveliness of the Rondo reveals Beethoven's evident pleasure in his own virtuosity.